The Global Fossil Fuel Asset Tracker

 • Country/Area

-• Asset operating status in 2024 (many assets have more than one unit; this column will show the operating status of each unit)
+• Most recent asset operating status (many assets have more than one unit; this column will show the operating status of each unit)

-If you have questions, leads, or comments about any of these assets or their status, please reach out to us.
+If you have questions, leads, updates, corrections or comments about any of these assets or their status, please reach out to us.
 We’d love to hear from you!

 Methodology